zalgonoise/gldap/README.md

 The `keys` folder is the folder attached to the container holding the certificates.
 It should be linked to the `/data` folder in the container.

+Alternatively, you can mount these files individually, renaming them inside the container to:
+- `/data/stunnel.crt`
+- `/data/stunnel.key`

 Finally define the following environment variables when starting the container:

 ```